-So, take a deep breath.
-You are not broken, Because if you are, so is the rest of us.
+Take a deep breath.
+You are not broken.
+Because if you are, so is the rest of us.
 So, you can't stand out.

-So what if we all are.
+What if we all are?
 Maybe broken is the new perfect.
 Maybe imperfect is the spiritual aphrodisiac that ignites our creativity.
 Maybe if we were not all a little broken, we would have no impetus to write, act, paint, sculpt, dance, sing or to beautify in some shape or form.

 The body does not withhold love from a broken bone.
 The Universe does not void its love for us the second it realizes that we have inner work to do and pain to alchemize into wisdom.
 We do.
 Let's stop that now.

-If there is only one New Life resolution you make, let it be the elimination of self-rejection and the welcoming of self-compassion.
+If there is only one resolution you make, let it be the elimination of self-rejection and the welcoming of self-compassion.

 I think it's time we all took down the sign that says, "Must be perfect to be loved- by self, the Universe or others" and replaced it with one that says, "Love lives here.
 Broken or not".